Satellite: Earth observation

-Earth observation satellites is designed to monitor and survey the Earth, called remote sensing.
+Earth observation satellites are designed to monitor and survey the Earth, called remote sensing.
 Most Earth observation satellites are placed in low Earth orbit for a high data resolution, though some are placed in a geostationary orbit for an uninterrupted coverage.
 Some satellites are placed in a Sun-synchronous orbit to have consistent lighting and obtain a total view of the Earth.
 Depending on the satellites' functions, they might have a normal camera, radar, lidar, photometer, or atmospheric instruments.
 Earth observation satellite's data is most used in archaeology, cartography, environmental monitoring, meteorology, and reconnaissance applications.
-As of 2021, there are over 950 Earth observation satellites, with the largest number of satellites operated Planet Labs.
+As of 2021, there are over 950 Earth observation satellites, with the largest number of satellites operated with Planet Labs.

 Weather satellites monitor clouds, city lights, fires, effects of pollution, auroras, sand and dust storms, snow cover, ice mapping, boundaries of ocean currents, energy flows, etc. Environmental monitoring satellites can detect changes in the Earth's vegetation, atmospheric trace gas content, sea state, ocean color, and ice fields.
 By monitoring vegetation changes over time, droughts can be monitored by comparing the current vegetation state to its long term average.
 Anthropogenic emissions can be monitored by evaluating data of tropospheric NO2 and SO2.

 Communication

+Spy satellites

+When an Earth observation satellite or a communications satellite is deployed for military or intelligence purposes, it is known as a spy satellite or reconnaissance satellite.

+Their uses include early missile warning, nuclear explosion detection, electronic reconnaissance, and optical or radar imaging surveillance.